jiaqingshen/learngit/readme.txt

 Updater (Installer only):

 * WinGup (for Notepad++) v5.1
-Git is a version control system
+Git is a distributed version control system.
-Git is free software
+Git is free software distributed under the GPL.